MobiFlight/mobiflight-panels/analog-gauges/README.md

  - or something else related

 Pleaser reach out to us on MobiFlight Discord server, on the #instruments channel - or just add a pull request if you are familiar with Git.

+## Simple styleguide for now

+Let's put each file in a folder tree under the following format:

+ - analog-gauges/gauge-type/aircraft-type

+So like analog-gauges/airspeed/cessna-172 - lowercase and dash for space.
+And if its generic, just put some identifier, like "altimeter-inhg" or whatever fits.
+Or lets figure it out together in the chat.